kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

     END

-    IF @ProcessingEmployeeID IS NULL OR NOT EXISTS ( SELECT 1 FROM Employees WHERE EmployeeID = @ProcessingEmployeeID AND IsActive = 1 )
+    IF @ProcessingEmployeeID IS NULL OR NOT EXISTS ( SELECT 1 FROM Employees e WHERE e.EmployeeID = @ProcessingEmployeeID AND IsActive = 1 )
     BEGIN
         SET @StatusSummary = 'Error: Invalid or inactive processing employee ID.';